University of Missouri–Kansas City: Hobo Day and Bum Friday

 One of the best known traditions in the history of UMKC was Hobo Day, later known as Bum Friday.
 The campus-wide event was created as Hobo Day, and it first occurred on May 8, 1935, to celebrate the end of the spring semester.
 Students dressed as hobos throughout the day, and various events and competitions took place.
 In 1982, the Student Life Office put a stop to Bum Friday and replaced it with "Roo Fest", which lacked many of the activities and traditions of Bum Friday and its predecessor, Hobo Day.

 The Bounder Bells

 Alumni members of the former Bounders Fraternity raised nearly $30,000 in donations for the purchase of a Van Bergen 49-bell carillon.
 The Bounder Bells was dedicated on the UMKC campus in May 1989.
 The carillon is located in the tower of the Swinney Recreation Center.
 The bells controlled by an electronic keyboard, and they ring on the hour.
 The bells can also be programmed to play melodies.

 Notable alumni and faculty

 Chancellors

-Presidents (when the school was independent)/Chancellors (when the school became part of the University of Missouri system) of the school are: